Avian Flu (Bird Flu)

 How is HPAI spread?

-Once introduced, HPAI can spread quickly through various vectors that include birds, manure, equipment, vehicles, egg flats, crates, people’s clothing and shoes, water, and potentially feed.
+Once introduced, HPAI can spread quickly through birds, manure, equipment, vehicles, egg flats, crates, people’s clothing and shoes, water, and potentially feed.
 Research continues to determine if there are other vectors.
 AIV can remain viable for long periods of time in water and at moderate temperatures.
 The virus can survive indefinitely in frozen material.

 How can you prevent the spread of AIV?